 An operation in which a user starts a secondary application from a primary application to perform a specific task.
 Using the parameters, navigation instructions, and user credentials that are supplied by the primary application, the secondary application opens to the specific place in which to complete the task.

 - A container that holds a script template or a server template.

 - In a network architecture, a group of services, functions, and protocols that is complete from a conceptual point of view; that is one of a set of hierarchically arranged groups; and that extends across all systems that conform to the network architecture.

 - An overlay that can be placed on the map to provide additional geospatial information.

-- The arrangement of printed matter on a screen or page, including margins, line spacing, type specification, header and footer information, indents, and more.
+- The arrangement of displayed matter on a screen or page, such as including margins, line spacing, type specification, header and footer information, and indents.

 In programming graphical user interfaces, an object that controls the size and position of Java components within a container.
 The Java platform supplies several commonly used layout managers for AWT and Swing containers.

 An update during which the definitions of LVM components are not updated on the cluster node, if they do not have an LVM component activated.
 This information is not updated until fallover occurs.
 Lazy update is an option only for those LVM components that are under the control of PowerHA SystemMirror.